 - You are on a community treatment order (CTO), which means you do not have to stay in hospital but you have to follow a treatment plan such as taking medication, and if you do not, doctors can recall you back to hospital if needed

 - You are under guardianship, which means the local authority or an approved person, oversees decisions about where you live, daily activities, treatment and visits from mental health professionals.

-If you are not eligible for an IMHA but need support in having your say about care at Prospect Park Hospital, then we can refer you to one of our NHS Complaints Advocates.
+Also, if you usually live in Reading but are not eligible for an IMHA but still need support in having your say about care at Prospect Park Hospital, then we can offer you help from one of our NHS Complaints Advocates.

 The role of an IMHA is to: